 We will ask the children to record key learning activities in a curriculum book to show their development and progress.
+We will also use a class record book to record whole class discussions and group work in PSHCE.

 5. Sex Education Policy